 If you do a good job of conveying value, you’ll secure some users as loyal customers on both your app and website.
 This means double the ways for the person to convert, and more than double the ways to contact them.
 Once you’ve gotten a web user to download your app, you can market to them with mobile push, in-app messages, and App Inbox messages for even more conversions.

-3. Customize Content
+3. Use Segmentation to Customize Content

 Personalization is integral to every type of mobile message, and web push is no exception.
 Put simply, mobile users are tired of the same old marketing promotions.
 No matter how well written the content or how deep the discounts, promotions simply aren’t engaging if they’re not personal.